-- If a line manager is informed by their employee that they have tested positive for COVID-19, the line manager should proceed as follows: - Reassure workers that all close contacts will be contacted by Public Health and appropriate follow up arranged. - If any workers at the site are displaying symptoms of COVID-19 they should be advised to self-isolate and to contact their GP to arrange testing, however testing of asymptomatic co-workers is not required unless they have been identified as close contacts by Public Health. - It is not necessary to close a site or part of a site in response to an isolated case of COVID-19, unless it is not possible to continue operating - for example in a situation where an entire team have been deemed to be close contacts and therefore will need to restrict their movements, thus necessitating closure due to insufficient staffing levels. - The line manager of the case should expect to receive a call from the Public Health contact tracing team if their work place is deemed to have been exposed to the case during their infectious period.
+- If a line manager is informed by their employee that they have tested positive for COVID-19, the line manager should proceed as follows: - Carry out a contact tracing exercise for likely "close contacts" to the positive case.
+Advise these close contacts to self isolate and to contact their GP advising that they believe themselves to be "close contacts".

+- If any workers at the site are displaying symptoms of COVID-19 they should be advised to self-isolate and to contact their GP to arrange testing, however testing of asymptomatic co-workers is not required unless they have been identified as close contacts by Public Health. - It is not necessary to close a site or part of a site in response to an isolated case of COVID-19, unless it is not possible to continue operating - for example in a situation where an entire team have been deemed to be close contacts and therefore will need to restrict their movements, thus necessitating closure due to insufficient staffing levels. - The line manager of the case may receive a call from the Public Health contact tracing team if their work place is deemed to have been exposed to the case during their infectious period.